Comprehensive Queens Cancer Care Center

 Stomach Cancer

-Stomach cancer, also known as gastric cancer, often begins in the gastroesophageal junction where the food you swallow first enters the stomach, although it can first occur in any part of the stomach.
+Stomach cancer, also known as gastric cancer, is another type of cancer we expertly treat at our New York hospital.
+It often begins in the gastroesophageal junction, where the food you swallow first enters the stomach, but it can first occur in any part of the stomach.
 Symptoms may not begin until the disease’s later stages and may include swallowing problems, stomach pain, indigestion, a feeling of bloating, and a loss of appetite.

 Hepatobiliary Cancer